atrigomv/atrigomv.github.io/_posts/2017-10-14-lazysysadmin1.md

 ---
 layout: post
-title: Vulnhub: LazySysAdmin: 1
+title: Vulnhub LazySysAdmin 1
 ---

-This is pretend to be the walkthrough of LazySysAdmin vulnhub machine.
+This pretend to be the walkthrough of LazySysAdmin vulnhub machine.
 As every penetration test, the first step was to make a ports and service discovery in order to detect misconfigured or vulnerable applications running on the server.

 ![_config.yml]({{ site.baseurl }}/images/config.png)